CodePushGo/website/src/content/blog/en/how-to-add-dependencies-in-capacitor-plugins.md

 ### Process Review

-Managing dependencies for Capacitor plugins involves aligning the native components (iOS and Android) with their JavaScript counterparts to ensure smooth integration.
+Managing dependencies for React Native plugins involves aligning the native components (iOS and Android) with their JavaScript counterparts to ensure smooth integration.
 This process includes platform-specific setups and managing JavaScript packages to achieve the best performance.
 Following the outlined steps will help maintain stable and efficient plugin functionality.

 ### Best Practices